Bad News by Edward St Aubyn

 There could be no negotiation between people who thought that cocaine was a vaguely naughty and salacious drug and the intravenous addict who knew that it was an opportunity to experience the arctic landscape of pure terror. (p53)

 The bad news of the title is the death of Patrick’s father.
 Fresh from Never Mind, we know this is good news - if that’s ever completely possible.
-The second book coasts on the character development of the first, and it’s this compassion for the boy Patrick was that has the reader biting their fingernails here.
+The second book relies on the character development in the first, and it’s our compassion for the boy Patrick was that has the reader biting their fingernails here.